October 19, 2004

 Actually, my previous e-message was not a 'suggestion' per se--only a description of what I had thought was already decided upon by you all.

 I don't have a strong preference and I certainly respect whatever decision you make.
-I just want to make sure that the money raised is genuinely proportional to the placement/design of the card if the 1st choice candidates are getting significantly more 'play'.
+I just want to make sure that the money raised is genuinely proportional to the placement/design of the card if

 I'm fine if you decide to list all of us with the same font style and size, listing 1,2,3, as you indicated in your first message.